How to exit a Windows MS-DOS window through a batch file

 - Click Apply and then Ok.

-Finally, it is important to realize that if a batch file or program is still running a program the MS-DOS windows will not close until it has completed.
+Finally, it's important to realize that if a batch file or program is still running, the MS-DOS windows will not close until it has completed.
 Therefore an MS-DOS window may remain open either because the program stopped responding or because it's still performing tasks.